 5. Preparation of virtual data room

 The Marketing Phase

-Once the preparation phase is completed, the advisor will begin contacting the entities from the prospective buyers list.
+Once the preparation phase is completed (data room, audited financials, contracts), begin contacting potential suitors from the prospective buyers list.
 The advisor approaches each buyer and interested parties will be presented with an investment teaser that provides an overview of the opportunity.
-Each potential buyer will then begin their own process of analyzing the prospect of purchasing the company and the potential fit with their acquisition criteria.
+Each potential buyer will begin their own process of analyzing the prospect of purchasing the company and the potential fit with their acquisition criteria.